-Many parents, especially first-timers, find an in-depth, prompt focused journal the best kind to get.
+Many parents, especially first-timers, find an in-depth, prompt-focused journal the best kind to get.
 Having a first child isn’t something you can experience again.
 It’s a challenge to remember it all without some guided prompts and questions.
-These kinds of journals typically have plenty of spaces for pictures, lists, and pregnancy facts.
+These kinds of journals typically have plenty of space for pictures, lists, and pregnancy facts.

 4. Why should I get a journal with little to no prompts?

-5. How do I pick a journal that’ll last long?
+5. How do I pick a journal that’ll last?

 If you want a keepsake that will last, consider one with a durable hardcover, a sturdy binding, and acid-free paper (these are made to preserve whatever is written on them)

 The birth of a child is one of the most incredible, but trying experiences one can have in life.
 Thankfully there are many ways to support mothers going through this transformative time.
 Journals are one such asset to parents.
 They provide a very personable space of expression for capturing milestones children will find special and unique when they can look back.